Onotolo/SettingViewBuilder/README.md

     override val id: String = "Hide timer"
 }
 ```
-For more information about this step refer to [AndroidSettings](https://github.com/Onotolo/AndroidSettings) library
+> For more information about this step refer to [AndroidSettings](https://github.com/Onotolo/AndroidSettings) library
+### Create layout file
-* Your next step is to create layout file for this type of setting.
+Your next step is to create layout file for this type of setting.
-For our `Boolean` setting we'll create a layout containing two `TextView`s for name and description and `Switch` to represent condition of the setting:
+As an example, for my `Boolean` setting I'll create a layout containing two `TextView`s for name and description and `Switch` to represent condition of the setting:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <androidx.constraintlayout.widget.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"